↑

 Notes

-For a faster recipe, substitute fresh tomatoes with 3 28-ounce cans crushed tomatoes.
+For a faster recipe, substitute fresh tomatoes with three 28-ounce cans of high-quality crushed tomatoes.

 If using dried spices, alter the amounts to 1 tablespoon oregano, 1 tablespoon basil and 1/2 tablespoon thyme.